Thursday, 30 September 2021

 7. Add back the vegetables.

-8. Fill it with hot water until just covering the food and bring to boil.
+8. Fill it with hot water until just covering the items in the pot and bring it to light boil.

-10. Simmer for 15 minutes until the meat is fully cooked ad serve with rice and some salad :-)
+10. Simmer for 15-20 minutes under low fire (no. 2.5 out of 9 of my stove) until the meat is cooked and serve with rice and salad :-)

 Additional Information: